audy/miseq-16S-pipeline/readme.md

 To run this on the HPC, first run `test/prepare_hpc.sh`.
 This will load the appropriate versions of Pandaseq and USEARCH needed to run the analysis.

+Just make sure you connect ot a development node before running any of the analysis steps.
+The easiest way to do this is `ssh dev01`.

 # Notes

 - Must be using latest version of Pandaseq that supports `-i` flag.
 See this